OneStop

 Public commuting in Vancouver is functional but lacks efficiency.
 Outdated systems, physical fare cards, and unreliable updates frustrate users.
 Commuters often manage multiple accounts and struggle with transfer times and bus locations.

-The Design Goal
+The Design goal

-My Role
+My role

 This was a solo project, so I had to flex across every part of the process—from digging into research and mapping out the commuter journey to designing the interface and running usability tests.
+It was four weeks of hands-on building, learning, and refining what a better transit experience could look like.

+I started by putting myself in the commuter's shoes—literally.
 Surveying 35 users and interviewing 5 commuters and 3 drivers revealed key insights: reliance on physical fare cards, confusion in trip planning, and concerns about transit reliability.
 Drivers highlighted issues like outdated fare machines.
 These findings underscore the need for a unified tool for fare management and trip planning.

 “It takes too long to check when the next bus is coming.
 I usually just wing it.”